awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master_with_delay.md

    IDENTIFIED BY 'SomePassW0rd'
    ```

-For more information, see [Replication with a MariaDB or MySQL instance running external to Amazon RDS](MySQL.Procedural.Importing.External.Repl.md)\.
+For more information, see [Configuring binary log file position replication with an external source instance](MySQL.Procedural.Importing.External.Repl.md)\.

 **Note**
 We recommend that you use read replicas to manage replication between two Amazon RDS DB instances when possible\.
 When you do so, we recommend that you use only this and other replication\-related stored procedures\.
 These practices enable more complex replication topologies between Amazon RDS DB instances\.
 We offer these stored procedures primarily to enable replication with MySQL instances running external to Amazon RDS\.
 For information about managing replication between Amazon RDS DB instances, see [Working with read replicas](USER_ReadRepl.md)\.